Basic Facts on Homelessness in Massachusetts and Across the Country

 Poverty contributes heavily to homelessness.

-- According to the U.S. Census Bureau’s September 2012 American Community Survey report, the overall poverty rate in Massachusetts increased to 11.6 percent in 2011 from 11.4 percent in 2010.
+- According to the U.S. Census Bureau’s 2015 American Community Survey report (released in October 2016), the overall poverty rate in Massachusetts was just under 11.5% in 2015.

 - To see data on the number of Massachusetts households receiving basic benefits through the Department of Transitional Assistance, click here.
 This report includes data on the following programs: Transitional Aid to Families with Dependent Children (TAFDC/"Welfare"), Emergency Aid to the Elderly, Disabled, and Children (EAEDC), State Supplemental Security Income (State SSI supplement), and Supplemental Nutrition Assistance Program (SNAP/"Food Stamps").
 (Updated October 2014)